A Generic Way to Address Dependency Conflict for Bazel-built Scala Spark App

 /opt/spark/jars in the container file system, we have a jar named

 scala-library-2.11.12.jar which is exactly the verion we are using.
 My understanding is in this case, even if we include the scala-library in the jar, it should be fine.
 But it was not.
-If someone knows why plz let me know.
-I am getting some
+If someone knows why please let me know.
+Anyway, I am getting the

-java.lang.ClassCastException error, which based on my research can only happen, if we have conflicting that our app jar has a scala-library.
-It seems we still have scala-library conflicting even if it is the identical version.
+java.lang.ClassCastException error, which seems only happen, if our app jar includes a scala-library.
+It also seems we have scala-library conflicting even if it is the identical version.

 fastxml etc. TBH, I still prefer we can use

-userClassPathFirst , since we have the freedom to control what jars are packaged in our app and use them in priorities.
-We don’t need to frequently to tailer the provided jars in the spark app base images.
+userClassPathFirst, since we have the freedom to control what jars are packaged in our app and use them in priorities.
+We don’t need to change the provided jars in the spark app base images from time to time.

-userClassPathFirst, The main intuition is to exclude the scala-library from deploy jar (uber jar).
+userClassPathFirst, The main intuition of solution is to exclude the scala-library from deploy jar (the fatjar).